 These are the questions we cover in this article.

-So here is the functionality your dating website will most likely require:
+Here are features your dating website will most likely require:

-Registration and profile creation
+- Registration and profile creation

-Searching and matching
+- Searching and matching

 Continue to see what goes into each.